 Level III - Detailed Analysis of Capital-Intensive Modifications - This level of analysis focuses on potential capital-intensive projects identified during Level II and involves more detailed field data gathering and engineering analysis.
-It provides detailed project cost and savings information with a high level of confidence sufficient for major capital investment decisions.

-16 From the ASHRAE Handbook:
+&lt;sup>16 From the ASHRAE Handbook:

-- o Add-on scope audits (i.e., a more detailed review of an existing or potential CHP or renewable energy system added on to the scope of a standard audit).
-17 - When an Applicant is enrolled in LGEA and participating in any NJCEP equipment incentive programs at the same time for the same facility(ies), the Program Manager will assess the impact the work may have on the energy audit and require the Applicant take one of the following actions within a determined timeframe, depending on the level of impact: - o Proceed with energy audit and equipment upgrades (minimal impact); - o Complete equipment upgrades prior to proceeding with energy audit process or vice versa (moderate impact); or - o Cancel energy audit application (significant impact). - If the initial program eligibility and application requirements have been met and the Applicant is approved to have an energy audit performed under this program, the Program Manager will issue an Approval Letter/Notice to Proceed to the Applicant. - The scopes of work of the energy audit paths are consistent with Section 3.8.1 of RFP 16-X-23938, dated April 21, 2015, and the related Technical Proposal and Contract (#A40225). - In order to provide compatibility with the ESIP, the energy audit scope will include an evaluation of energy related water conservation measures, demand response potential, and estimated greenhouse gas reduction for each recommended measure. - After verifying all program requirements have been met, the Program Manager will perform the audit, prepare an audit report, and notify the Applicant when the audit report is completed.
+- o ASHRAE Level II audit; and - Add-on scope audits (i.e., a more detailed review of an existing or potential CHP or renewable energy system added on to the scope of a standard audit). - When an Applicant is enrolled in LGEA and participating in any NJCEP equipment incentive programs at the same time for the same facility(ies), the Program Manager will assess the impact the work may have on the energy audit and require the Applicant take one of the following actions within a determined timeframe, depending on the level of impact: - o Proceed with energy audit and equipment upgrades (minimal impact); - Complete equipment upgrades prior to proceeding with energy audit process or vice versa (moderate impact); or - o Cancel energy audit application (significant impact). - If the initial program eligibility and application requirements have been met and the Applicant is approved to have an energy audit performed under this program, the Program Manager will issue an Approval Letter/Notice to Proceed to the Applicant. - The scopes of work of the energy audit paths are consistent with Section 3.8.1 of RFP 16-X-23938, dated April 21, 2015, and the related Technical Proposal and Contract (#A40225). - In order to provide compatibility with the ESIP, the energy audit scope will include an evaluation of energy related water conservation measures, demand response potential, and estimated greenhouse gas reduction for each recommended measure. - After verifying all program requirements have been met, the Program Manager will perform the audit, prepare an audit report, and notify the Applicant when the audit report is completed.
 Additionally, the Program Manager may meet in person or conduct a web/phone conference with the Applicant to discuss audit findings and next steps for implementing measures recommended in the report.